beingbing/java-springboot/src/main/java/be/springboot/pp/exceptions/info.md

 - **RuntimeException:** The superclass of all unchecked exceptions.
 Thrown by Java runtime due to code bugs.

 #### Note:
-Our goal is to reduce runtime exceptions by turning potential runtime issues into checked exceptions.
-This makes it clear that if an exception is thrown, it's due to misuse, not a code error, and the program can do nothing to handle the scenario encountered.
+Java provides checked exceptions to handle potential failures during implementation.
+However, some failures may still occur after the process goes live.
+Our goal is to eliminate runtime exceptions by identifying and predicting all possible process failures or mishandling, and converting them into custom checked exceptions.
+Once runtime failures are eradicated, we can create a clear action plan to address any reported issues.

 ## Creating Custom Exceptions
 - Checked